Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-calc-function.md

   - css
 ---

-The CSS Calc() function is very useful to mix percentage values with fixed pixels.
+The CSS Calc() function is handy to mix percentage values with fixed pixels.
 We can also use the calc() function to divide into equal sets.

 ## How to use CSS Calc()?